dberzano/dberzano.github.io/alice/install-aliroot/manual.md

   --disable-bonjour
 ```

+**Note:** you may need to use different `--enable-` or `--disable-`
+switches to suit your needs: bear in mind that enabling some switches
+is likely to require external packages not mentioned in this guide.

 After configuring it, make sure that the list of "enabled features"
 contains **opengl**.
 You can quickly check with: